Sparronator9999/OpenBootCamp/README.md

 ## Disclaimers

-- This program was developed by using clean-room reverse-engineering techniques, including decompiling Boot Camp services.
+- This program was developed by using clean-room reverse-engineering techniques (including decompiling Boot Camp services) and publicly-available information on Apple hardware (particularly the SMC).
 - This program, repository and its authors are **not** affiliated with Apple Inc. in any way, shape, or form.